jpmorganchase/anu/docs/anu-tutorial/src/content/tutorial/2-Anu-Fundamentals/2-Using-Selections/5-Actions/content.md

 #### Step 1: set a execute code action to our meshes

-Lets try this by adding an action to our scene that scales the shapes when we mouse over them, and undos it when we mouse out.
+Lets try this by adding an action to our scene that scales the shapes when we mouse over them, and undoes it when we mouse out.

 :::tip
 [list of actions](https://doc.babylonjs.com/features/featuresDeepDive/events/actions#available-actions)